A Moonage Daydream - Science Fiction and Music

 Part of the P-Funk mythology, Mothership Connection finds itself in an imagined space-age world full of odd characters and designs inspired by Clinton's desire to put African-Americans in roles traditional media would never find them.
 In his own words, "...nobody had seen 'em on no spaceships!
 Once you seen 'em sittin' on spaceships like it was Cadillac then it was funny, cool."

 The Rise and Fall of Ziggy Stardust and the Spiders From Mars - David Bowie

-The Rise and Fall of Ziggy Stardust and the Spiders From Mars is a magnum opus of glam rock, and coincidentally, my personal favourite album of all time.
+The Rise and Fall of Ziggy Stardust and the Spiders From Mars is a magnum opus of glam rock, and in addition, my personal favourite album of all time.
 Considered by many to be Bowie's best work, the album follows a man named Ziggy Stardust, an alien visiting our world in an attempt to save it from destruction, until which it only has five years, per the opening track's telling.
-From there Ziggy goes on to become consumed in the rock n' roll lifestyle, which eventually leads to his death in the closing track "Rock n' Roll Suicide."
+From there Ziggy goes on to become consumed in the rock n' roll lifestyle, which eventually leads to his death in the tragic closing track "Rock n' Roll Suicide."

 This is Bowie at his peak glam.
 This album has the glitz you would come to expect from glam rock, but has the innovative edge that only Bowie possessed.
 The album takes you on a journey from the perspective of a man alien to this world, and it is cosmic jive (in the words of Ziggy) the whole way through.